TrustFinity/patdryburgh.com/_projects/finstripe.md

 layout: project
 author: patdryburgh
 photo: "/images/work/hero-finstripe.jpg"
-it: In 2015, I designed a responsive front-end for a modern financing platform with nearly $1B of loans posted in its first year called
+it: I designed a responsive front-end experience for a modern financing platform called
 ---

 Working with founders is always an exciting experience.
 You get to work with interesting people who are experts in their field and are also passionate about building something new.